OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The Block is a DIFFERENT film festival experience.

-A unique 4 historic theatres on a single block is the nucleus for dozens of interactive film screenings (year six of the Logan Film Festival), a music stage, local business hosted galleries & bands, outdoor art installations, vast-topic educational conversations, & exceptional food offerings throughout two days.
+A unique 4 historic theatres on a single block is the nucleus for dozens of interactive film screenings (year six of the Logan Film Festival), a music stage, local business hosted galleries & bands, outdoor art installations, vast-topic educational sessions, & exceptional food offerings throughout two days.

 ALL ABOUT THE EXPERIENCE

-Attending The Block isn't your average film festival experience.
 We emphasize celebration not competition, and creating the best possible experience for everyone by focusing on interaction between the artists/filmmakers & their audiences.

 At it's core, The Block is about inspiring imagination & creation.
 Encouraging personal expression through the arts is a major reason this organization was developed by artists over the past eight years.